Relocation During or After Divorce

-Most child custody, child support, and visitation agreements involve parents and children who live relatively close to one another.
+Most child custody, child support, and visitation agreements involve parents and children who live relatively close to one another post divorce.
 However, if you or your child’s other parent decide to relocate, your existing agreement will need to be modified.
 At Rudolf A. Jaworski Jr. PC, we have the skill and experience needed to guide you through the relocation process.
 Whether you want to move with your child or challenge the relocation of another parent, we will take the necessary action to assert your interests and protect your rights.
 Please contact us at 978-307-7087 in Danvers, Massachusetts to discuss your case.

 Helping Clients Work Through Divorce Relocation Issues

 The basic standard for relocation is whether the move is a real advantage to the child or children.
 While this may seem like a relatively simple determination, the process is not necessarily automatic.
 There are an assortment of issues that must be carefully considered, including child support, parenting time, visitation, child support payments and much more.

 Book Your Initial Consultation Today!